Food Trade Dependence Index

 The food trade dependence index (country to country import share)

-The food trade dependence index (latest three-month average of country to country import share)
+The food trade dependence index (three-month moving average of country to country import quantity)

 This section provides stories of how this Food Trade Dependence Index can interpret the significant events on international commodity markets.